jetpacapp/DeepBeliefSDK/README.md

 This is a debug logging call that prints information about a loaded neural network.

+### jpcnn_create_trainer

+`void* jpcnn_create_trainer()`

+Returns a handle to a trainer object that you can feed training examples into to build your own custom prediction model.

+### jpcnn_destroy_trainer

+`void jpcnn_destroy_trainer(void* trainerHandle)`

+Disposes of the memory used by the trainer object and destroys it.

+### jpcnn_train

+`void jpcnn_train(void* trainerHandle, float expectedLabel, float* predictions, int predictionsLength)`

+To create your own custom prediction model, you need to train it using 'positive' examples of images containing the object you care about, and 'negative' examples of images that don't.
+Once you've created a trainer object, you can call this with the neural network results for each positive or negative image, and with an expectedLabel of '0.0' for negatives and '1.0' for positives.
+Picking the exact number of each you'll need is more of an art than a science, since it depends on how easy your object is to recognize and how cluttered your environment is, but I've had decent results with as few as a hundred of each.
+You can use the output of any layer of the neural network, but I've found using the penultimate one works well.
+I discuss how to do this above in the [layerOffset](#layeroffset) section.
+To see how this works in practice, try out the [LearningExample](#learningexample) sample code for yourself.

+### jpcnn_create_predictor_from_trainer

+`void* jpcnn_create_predictor_from_trainer(void* trainerHandle)`

+Once you've passed in all your positive and negative examples to [jpcnn_train](#jpcnn_train), you can call this to build a predictor model from them all.
+Under the hood, it's using libSVM to create a support vector machine model based on the examples.

+### jpcnn_destroy_predictor

+`void jpcnn_destroy_predictor(void* predictorHandle)`

+Deallocates any memory used by the predictor model, call this once you're finished with it.

+### jpcnn_load_predictor

+`void* jpcnn_load_predictor(const char* filename)`

+Loads a predictor you've already created from a libSVM-format text file.
+Since you can't save files on iOS devices, the only way to create this file in the first place is to call [jpcnn_print_predictor](#jpcnn_print_predictor) once you've created a predictor, and then copy and paste the results from the developer console into a file, and then add it to your app's resources.
+The [SavedModelExample](#savedmodelExample) sample code shows how to use this call.

+### jpcnn_print_predictor

+`void jpcnn_print_predictor(void* predictorHandle)`

+Outputs the parameters that define a custom predictor to stderr (and hence the developer console in XCode).
+You'll need to copy and paste this into your own text file to subsequently reload the predictor.

+### jpcnn_predict

+`float jpcnn_predict(void* predictorHandle, float* predictions, int predictionsLength)`

+Given the output from a pre-trained neural network, and a custom prediction model, returns a value estimating the probability that the image contains the object it has been trained against.

 ## More Information

 Join the [Deep Belief Developers email list](https://groups.google.com/group/deep-belief-developers) to find out more about the practical details of implementing deep learning.